How Long Do Veneers Last? Are Veneers Permanent?

 Veneers are thin restorations bonded to the front of teeth to improve aesthetics.
 They can address staining, minor chips, uneven shapes and small gaps.
 Because they change how teeth look and function at the front surface, they should be planned with both aesthetics and long-term oral health in mind.

 The two questions that matter most are simple: How long do veneers last? and Are veneers permanent?
-The honest answer is that veneers can last many years, but they are not permanent — and the difference between a “great” experience and a problematic one usually comes down to planning, bite forces and maintenance.
+Veneers can last many years, but they are not permanent.

 1. What Are Veneers?

 Veneers are thin shells designed to cover the front surface of teeth.
-They can improve the appearance by changing colour, shape, size or length.
-Veneers are custom-made and can be created from porcelain (ceramic) or composite resin.
+They can improve appearance by changing colour, shape, size, or length.
+Veneers are custom-made and can be created from porcelain or composite resin.

 Common reasons patients consider veneers